Our everyday wheelchairs are helping people to be independent, active members of their communities.

 Our Moti Go provides all the comfort, support and adjustability of our Moti Start seat.
 But additionally, it has wheels, enabling slightly older children to venture out and explore.

-Since receiving the Moti Go, the lives of Jereld and his mother have changed forever.
+Since receiving the Moti Go, his life has changed forever.

 An adjustable, active wheelchair designed for urban and semi rural living.